Germany: Are conservatives' plans on immigration legal? – DW – 01/29/2025

 CDU plan could accelerate reform

-There is one way it could work out for Merz, Daniel Thym told ARD, which is that Germany trying to forge ahead in spite of EU rules could spur other countries to do the same.
+There is one way it could work out for Merz, Daniel Thym told ARD, which is that Germany trying to forge ahead despite EU rules could spur other countries to do the same.
 This could accelerate an overhaul of the EU asylum system, which many member countries have criticized as highly inefficient.

 This article was originally written in German.